 Writing Craft

-1. Highlight the different craft used in “And I Thought About You” or better yet - have students notice them through discussion.
+1. Highlight the different craft used in “And I Think About You” or better yet - have students notice them through discussion.

 2. Then encourage students to use the craft moves in their own writing.